jjolly/fearless/README.md

 I will fearlessly allow other parents to raise their children as they are fit.
 I will also fearlessly stand for the well-being of a child.

 ### I am a programmer.
 I write code for a living, then I go home at night and write code for fun.
 I have written in assembly, C, C++, Java, Python, Bash, SQL, HTML, Brainf*ck, and Piet.
 I don't just write code, I wallow in the joy of creation.
 To me it's not about what I write, in what language I write, where I write or for whom I write.
-I write for the sake of creation.
-If I write machine code in a binary editor if I write a prompt for an AI assistant, it is the same.
+I write for the rush of seeing the machine dance to my will.
+If I write machine code in a binary editor or if I write a prompt for an AI assistant, it is the same.

+I program fearlessly.

+I believe programming is an art that belongs to everyone.
+I will never judge anyone by the way they program, the language they write in, the editor they use, or the architecture they write to.
+I welcome everyone to this most glorious of arts, and hope they stay awhile and perhaps share their experience.
+I desire to see all code shared with everyone for their personal learning, growth, and hopefully contribution.
+But if a person works for a business that feels they need to protect their interests, I will not judge that person.
+Do they program?
+Then that is enough for me.
+But I will always advocate for free and open source code.
+I believe the best way to learn is to study the works that came before, and then build upon them.

+I will fearlessly honor and encourage all programmers.

 ### I am a Christian.